Japanese battleship Yamato: Trials and initial operations

 During October or November 1941 Yamato underwent sea trials, reaching her maximum possible speed of 27.4 knots.
 (Note: Garzke/Dulin and Whitley's books do not give specific dates, and disagree on the month; the former gives October, and the latter gives November.)
 As war loomed, priority was given to accelerating military construction.
 On 16 December, months ahead of schedule, the battleship was formally commissioned at Kure, in a ceremony more austere than usual, as the Japanese were still intent on concealing the ship's characteristics.
 The same day, under Captain (later Vice Admiral) Gihachi Takayanagi, she joined fellow battleships and in the 1st Battleship Division.

 On 12 February 1942, Yamato became the flagship of Admiral Isoroku Yamamoto's Combined Fleet.
 A veteran of Japan's crushing victory over Russia at the Battle of Tsushima in the Russo-Japanese War, the Pearl Harbor victor was planning a decisive engagement with the United States Navy at Midway Island.
 After participating in war games Yamato departed Hiroshima Bay on 27 May for duty with Yamamoto's main battleship group.
-U.S. codebreakers were aware of Yamamoto's intentions, and the Battle of Midway proved disastrous for Japan's carrier force, with four fleet carriers and 332 aircraft lost.
+US codebreakers were aware of Yamamoto's intentions, and the Battle of Midway proved disastrous for Japan's carrier force, with four fleet carriers and 332 aircraft lost.
 Yamamoto exercised overall command from Yamatos bridge, but his battle plan had widely dispersed his forces to lure the Americans into a trap, and the battleship group was too far away to take part in the engagement.
 On 5 June, Yamamoto ordered the remaining ships to return to Japan, so Yamato withdrew with the main battleship force to Hashirajima, before making her way back to Kure.